robguevarra/gh-website/ProjectDocs/Build_Notes/active/dashboard-optimization_phase-2_hook-consolidation.md

 - Removed debug logging after fixing timing issues
 - Memoized CourseProgressSection component to reduce re-renders
 - Removed unused parameters to improve code clarity
+- Fixed "Course Content" links in the student header to include courseId parameter
+- Added prefetch={true} to course links for better performance
+- Renamed "Templates" to "Resources" throughout the application
+- Created a dedicated Resources page at /dashboard/resources
+- Added error handling to the Resources page to prevent runtime errors
+- Fixed Resources page to include StudentHeader and properly display Google Drive files
+- Implemented client-side filtering for resources by category and search term
+- Fixed indentation issues in Resources page to resolve build errors

 Pending items:
 - Add comprehensive tests for the new hooks